bmwcarit/ramses-logic/doc/sphinx/api.rst

     and its scripts in a single file, we decided to not do this but instead keep the content in separate files and load/save it independently.
     This allows to have the same Ramses scene stored multiple times or with different settings, but using the same logic content, as well as the other way around - having different logic implementations based on the same Ramses scene.
 It also leaves more freedom to choose how to store the Ramses scene.
+This implies that at most a single Ramses scene can be referenced at the time of saving, having more than one scene will result in error.

 --------------------------------------------------
 Object lifecycle when saving and loading to files
 --------------------------------------------------

 After loading,
-the current state of the object will be completely overwritten by the contents from the file.
+the current state of the logic engine objects will be completely overwritten by the contents from the file.
 If you don't want this behavior, use two different instances of the class - one dedicated for loading from files and nothing else.

 Here is a simple example which demonstrates how saving/loading from file works in the simplest case (i.e. no references to Ramses objects):